shmcgrath/shmcgrath-com/content/index.md

 ---

 Hi!
 I'm Sarah, a developer, sports fan, and tinkerer.
 I live in Pittsburgh, PA and am looking to to join a team as an entry level developer.
-I am an aspiring white hat and am working on expanding my bash skills in my free time
+I am an aspiring white hat and am working on expanding my bash skills in my free time.

 Feel free to contact me via email.